hook_objects

 relations.
 Can be used to apply Logtalk developer tools to plain Prolog

-code or when porting Prolog application to Logtalk.
+code or when porting a Prolog application to Logtalk.
 For example:

 | ?- logtalk_load('plain.pl', [hook(object_wrapper_hook)]).